 ABOUT THIS COLLECTIBLE

 George Herman Babe Ruth, otherwise known as "The Babe," was an American original and baseball's first great slugger.
 Easily the most celebrated athlete of his time, his legacy has stretched to today.
 Is there anyone who hasn't heard of Babe Ruth?
 All he did was lead the Bronx Bombers to four World Series titles, hitting 714 home runs in the process.
 He led the league in HRs 12 times, including a remarkable 60 round-trippers in 1927.
 Lou Gehrig played 17 seasons for the Yankees and was renowned for his prowess as a hitter and for his durability, a trait which earned him his nickname "The Iron Horse."
 He finished with a remarkable career batting average of .340.
 A seven-time All-Star, and six-time World Series champion, Geri won the Triple Crown in 1934 and was twice named the American League's Most Valuable Player.
 Ruth & Geri were teammates for several seasons and had a tumultuous relationship.
 Over their years together on the Yankees, there were verbal spats between the pipe-smoking, college-educated Lou and the ebullient, stogie-chomping Babe.
 But on July 4, 1939, the New York Yankees held "Lou Geri Day" at Yankee Stadium.
 Geri had been diagnosed with ALS just two weeks earlier.
 With more than 62,000 fans in attendance, the Iron Horse took the microphone for what would become one of the most memorable moments in baseball history.
 At the close of Geri's emotional "Luckiest Man" speech, Babe Ruth walked up, put his arm around his former teammate and spoke in his ear, both men smiling ear to ear.
 Geri was elected to the Hall of Fame that December.
 He died in 1941, at age 37.
-This great offering from our SGA Signature Series celebrates these two unforgettable Yankees who single-handedly helped shape baseball as America's pastime.
+This great offering from our SG Signature Series celebrates these two unforgettable Yankees who single-handedly helped shape baseball as America's pastime.
 This Sports Gallery Exclusive includes a classic 12x18 photograph of a California Duck Hunting Trip they shared in 1927, framed with inset plate that includes laser-engraved facsimile signatures of BOTH Gehrig and Ruth.
-SGA Quality Framed, this is a classic, and unique, piece of Sports Art that any baseball fan would cherish!
+Sports Gallery Quality Framed with black wood moulding, glass and classic matting, this beauty is a unique and timeless piece of Sports Art that any baseball fan would cherish!